sciZer0/7/v/README.md

 <p>&nbsp</p>
  <h1 align="center">Abstract</h1>

-The main point of blockchain technology is to allow people to build permissionless systems whose pre-programmed works are extremely hard – at best, impossible  – to stop.
+The main point of blockchain technology is to allow people to build permissionless ownership systems whose pre-programmed works are extremely hard – at best, impossible  – to stop.

-On the other hand, the main task of developers is to build the unstoppable permissionless systems which are,  simultaneously, as fast and efficient as possible.
+On the other hand, the main task of developers is to build these systems such swift and efficient as possible.

 <h1 align="center">5 Problems of Current Blockchains</h1>